Powerlearnproject/se-day1-assignment-mugabe653/README.md

 #Part 2: Introduction to AI and Prompt Engineering

+1. Define prompt engineering and discuss its importance in interacting with AI models.
+2.
-1. Define prompt engineering and discuss its importance in interacting with AI models. prompt engineering  is the process where you guide generative AI solutions to generate desired outputs.
+ prompt engineering  is the process where you guide generative AI solutions to generate desired outputs.

 Importance:
 Improved user experience - Prompt engineering makes it easy for users to obtain relevant results in the first prompt.
 It helps mitigate bias that may be present from existing human bias in the large language models’ training data.

-Increased flexibility - A prompt engineer can create prompts with domain-neutral instructions highlighting logical links and broad patterns. developer control - Prompt engineering gives developers more control over users' interactions with the AI.
+Increased flexibility - A prompt engineer can create prompts with domain-neutral instructions highlighting logical links and broad patterns.

+developer control - Prompt engineering gives developers more control over users' interactions with the AI.
 Effective prompts provide intent and establish context to the large language models.
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.

-2. Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+4. Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
-Draw a picture of a person
-Draw a full-body portrait of a young woman with long brown hair, wearing a red jacket and blue jeans, standing in a park on a sunny day with trees and grass in the background.
+   Write about technology
+show the specificity such as artificial intelligence, what are benefits, draw backs and history of technology, what is the intended audience.
-Clarity: The improved prompt specifies what is being asked (a full-body portrait) rather than just a "person.
+Clarity: The improved prompt specifies what is being asked (in depth of technology) rather than just a "technology.
-Specific Details: Describing the woman's appearance (long brown hair, red jacket, blue jeans) and the setting (park, sunny day, trees, grass) gives clear guidance on the image to be created.
+Specific Details: explain specificity (artificil intelligence) and the benefits ( advancement) gives clear guidance to the intended audience .
-Concise: The additional details provide a clear picture without being overly complicated, making it easier for the artist to understand exactly what is needed.
+Concise: The additional details provide a detail of echnology, making it easier for a new software developer to undestand.